Las Vegas Police Scanner: LVMPD Has Gone Dark

 Accountability in a Tourist City

-- Massive tourist population: Over 40 million visitors annually who have no awareness of local incidents without public information sources
+- Over 40 million visitors arrive annually.
+They have no awareness of local incidents and no public information source to turn to during an emergency.

-- Major event vulnerability: Large concerts, conventions, and sporting events concentrate crowdsโexactly where real-time information is most valuable
+- Major concerts, conventions, and sporting events pack crowds into areas where real-time public information is most needed.

 What You Can Do

-Las Vegas encryption may seem permanent, but organized community pressure has reversed encryption decisions in other cities.
-Here's how you can help restore transparency:
+Las Vegas encryption may feel permanent, but organized community pressure has reversed encryption decisions in other cities.
+These are your most direct options:

 Contact Your Representatives